JuliaDatabases/DBPerf.jl/README.md

 #### config.jl should contain all the credentials required for a DBMS connection and end-users can specify the size of the dataset to be created in config.jl

 # TODO
 1. Adding a functionality to check whether the retrieved records match the Inserted/Updated values.
-2. Include HBase, SQLite and Spark SQL in the performance test.
+2. Include HBase and Spark SQL in the performance test.
 3. Create a performance table that lists the performance results for all the Database drivers.
 4. Creating an automated script that pulls the latest code from all the database drivers to conduct a performance test and automatically update the performance table every week.
 5. Use “Prepare” functionality (If available) to update, insert and retrieve records.